apache/pulsar-site/docs/about.md

 ## Continuous Improvement
 ***

 As you probably know, we are working on a new user experience for our documentation portal that will make learning about and building on top of Apache Pulsar a much better experience.
-Whether you need overview concepts, how-to procedures, curated guides or quick references, we’re building content to support it.
+Whether you need overview concepts, how-to procedures, curated guides or quick references, we're building content to support it.
 This welcome page is just the first step.
 We will be providing updates every month.

 ## Help Improve These Documents
 ***

-You’ll notice an Edit button at the bottom and top of each page.
+You'll notice an Edit button at the bottom and top of each page.
 Click it to open a landing page with instructions for requesting changes to posted documents.
 These are your resources.
-Participation is not only welcomed – it’s essential!
+Participation is not only welcomed – it's essential!

 :::tip